Thighs and Whispers: Critical reception

-The album received mixed reviews from music critics.
-Joe Viglione from AllMusic website gave the album two out five stars and wrote that despite Midler being in fine voice and is "such a consistent and dynamic artist" the release is "an uneven album" but "still has its moments".
+The album has received mixed reviews from music critics.
 Robert Christgau gave the album a C+ and wrote a humorous review in which he wrote that "the songs are pretty good, and when you listen up they get better" but conclude that "the songs aren't that good.
 And they don't get that much better."
-Stephen Holden from Rolling Stone magazine wrote that the album "is the most convincing proof yet that Bette Midler is a stage personality in the tradition of Ethel Merman and Liza Minnelli, entertainers whose talents can't be captured in a recording studio either."
+Stephen Holden of Rolling Stone wrote that the album "is the most convincing proof yet that Bette Midler is a stage personality in the tradition of Ethel Merman and Liza Minnelli, entertainers whose talents can't be captured in a recording studio either."
+The Globe and Mail concluded that "the very title of this album alone indicates that Bette Midler is still trying to be better known for being Bette Midler than she is for being a great pop singer, and the music found on the album still shows that she isn't yet sure who or what Bette Midler is supposed to be."

+AllMusic's Joe Viglione retrospectively wrote that despite Midler being in fine voice and "such a consistent and dynamic artist" the release is "an uneven album" but "still has its moments."